zvakanaka/rpi-oled/README.md

 // sets cursor to x = 1, y = 1
 oled.setCursor(1, 1);
 ```
+Command line: `rpi-oled setCursor -x 1 -y 1`

 ### writeString
 Writes a string of text to the display.
 Call setCursor() just before, if you need to set starting text position.

 Arguments: